cat394/link-generator/README.md

 ### Optional Type

+> Starting with version 5, path parameters can no longer be optional, only
+> search parameters can be optional.

 Parameter value types are `string | number | boolean` by default.

 If you want some parameter value to be optional (receive undefined), you can put